Share Contacts Between iPhone and Android: 4 Methods

 Sync iPhone and Android contacts using iCloud, Google Contacts, Move to iOS, or vCard.
 Step-by-step methods for single contacts and full lists.

 Sharing contacts between iPhone and Android takes about five minutes once you pick the right method.
 The best path depends on whether you’re switching phones once or syncing both devices long-term.
-We tested four methods on an iPhone 15 running iOS 17.6 paired with a Samsung Galaxy S24 running Android 14, and Google Contacts was the only option that updated both phones automatically when we edited a number on either side.
+Google Contacts is the strongest option when you want edits to stay synced automatically on both platforms.

 - Google Contacts is the only method that keeps an iPhone and Android phone in live sync without manual exports.